 - 9.1 The committee chairman shall report formally to the board on its proceedings after each meeting on all matters within its duties and responsibilities and shall also formally report to the board on how it has discharged its responsibilities.
-This report shall include: - 9.1.1 the significant issues that it considered in relation to the financial statements (required under paragraph 8.1.1) and how these were addressed; - 9.1.2 its assessment of the effectiveness of the external audit process (required under paragraph 8.6.10), the approach taken to the appointment or reappointment of the external auditor, length of tenure of audit firm, when a tender was last conducted and advance notice of any retendering plans; and - 9.1.3 any other issues on which the board has requested the committee's opinion. - 9.2 The committee shall make whatever recommendations to the board it deems appropriate on any area within its remit where action or improvement is needed. - 9.3 The committee shall compile a report on its activities to be included in the company's annual report.
-The report should include an explanation of how the committee has addressed the effectiveness of the external audit process; the significant issues that the committee considered in relation to the financial statements and how these issues were addressed, having regard to matters communicated to it by the auditor; and all other information requirements set out in the Code. - 9.4 In compiling the reports referred to in 9.1 and 9.3, the committee should exercise judgement in deciding which of the issues it considers in relation to the financial statements are significant, but should include at least those matters that have informed the board's assessment of whether the company is a going concern and the inputs to the board's viability statement.
-The report to shareholders need not repeat information disclosed elsewhere in the annual report and accounts, but could provide cross-references to that information.
+This report shall include: - 9.1.1 the significant issues that it considered in relation to the financial statements (required under paragraph 8.1.1) and how these were addressed; - 9.1.2 its oversight of the risk management systems (required under paragraph 8.5.8) - 9.1.3 its assessment of the effectiveness of the external audit process (required under paragraph 8.6.10), the approach taken to the appointment or reappointment of the external auditor, length of tenure of audit firm, when a tender was last conducted and advance notice of any retendering plans; and - 9.1.4 any other issues on which the board has requested the committee's opinion. - 9.2 The committee shall make whatever recommendations to the board it deems appropriate on any area within its remit where action or improvement is needed. - 9.3 The committee shall compile a report on its activities to be included in the company's annual report.
+The report should include an explanation of how the committee has addressed the effectiveness of the external audit process; the significant issues that the committee considered in relation to the financial statements and how these issues were addressed, having regard to matters communicated to it by the auditor; and all other information requirements set out in the Code. - ^{9.4} In compiling the reports referred to in 9.1 and 9.3, the committee should exercise judgement in deciding which of the issues it considers in relation to the financial statements are significant but should include at least those matters that have informed the board's assessment of whether the company is a going concern and the inputs to the board's viability statement. - Code Provision 26 sets out the matters to be included in the committee's report in the company's annual report

+The report to shareholders need not repeat information disclosed elsewhere in the annual report and accounts but could provide cross-references to that information.